Bimmah sinkhole is beautiful natural landmark – a place of refreshment at the long coastal road of Oman.

-Bimmah sinkhole was formed in limestone by a collapse of large cave chamber.
-Earlier locals believed that this hole was formed by meteorite ("piece of Moon").
+Bimmah sinkhole was formed in limestone by a collapse of a large cave chamber.
+Earlier locals believed that this hole was formed by a meteorite ("piece of Moon").

 The sinkhole is approximately 50 by 70 m large, 20 – 30 m deep.
-At the bottom is located deep blue-green lake with a heap of rock – remnants of the collapse.
+At the bottom is located a deep blue-green lake with a heap of rock – remnants of the collapse.

 Municipality has developed a park around the sinkhole, there is built concrete stairway leading to the lake.
 Locals and tourists often enjoy a refreshing bath in the lake.

 Most likely the sinkhole is connected to the 600 m distant sea.
 Top layer in the lake is crystal clear, but at the depth of some 8 m water has sulfuric taste due to sulfur oxidizing bacteria and is less clear.